 The Code of Applicant Behaviour is provided in its entirety in Appendix B of the print Calendar.
 Amendments to the Code of Applicant Behaviour occur throughout the year.
-For the most current version of this Code, visit the University Governance website at www.uofaweb.ualberta.ca/governance/studentappeals. cfm.
+For the most current version of this Code, visit the University Governance website at www.governance.ualberta.ca.